Linear Circuit Analysis

 Follower

-Another standard configuration for OpAmps is the non-inverting amplifier (follower) shown in Fig. 4.
+Another standard configuration of OpAmps is the non-inverting amplifier (also called a voltage follower) Fig. 4.
 The nodal equations for nodes $v_1$, $v_2$, and $v_3$ are $$\begin{equation}V_{in}=v_1\end{equation}$$ $$\begin{equation}v_1=v_3\end{equation}$$ $$\begin{equation}\frac{v_3-v_2}{R_2} + \frac{v_3}{R_1}=0\end{equation}$$ The above system of equations can be solved for $v_1$, $v_2$, and $v_3$.
-Then, we can compute the sought variable $V_{out}=v_3$ and obtain $$\begin{equation}\frac{V_{out}}{V_{in}}=1+\frac{R_2}{R_1}\end{equation}$$ We notice that the total gain of the follower configuration depends only on the value of resistors $R_1$ adn $R_2$ and $V_{out}$ is directly proportioal with the input signal.
+Then, we can compute the sought variable $V_{out}=v_3$ and obtain $$\begin{equation}\frac{V_{out}}{V_{in}}=1+\frac{R_2}{R_1}\end{equation}$$ We notice that the total gain of the follower configuration depends only on the value of resistors $R_1$ and $R_2$ and $V_{out}$ is directly proportioal with the input signal.

 A R1 R2 + Vout RL Vin v3 v2 v1